praatibhsurana/praatibhsurana/README.md

 ## Hey there!
 I'm Praatibh 👋

-- 🔭 I’m currently working on projects in Natural Language Processing
+- 🔭 I’m currently working on projects pertaining to price discovery and auction mechanisms.
-- 🌱 I’m currently learning about Decentralized Finance and Decentralized Autonomous Organizations (DAOs)
+- 🌱 I’m currently learning about Decentralized Finance and Real World Assets.
 - 🤔 I’m looking for help with Research in Web3 & Social tokenomics
 - 📫 How to reach me : Mail me at praatibhsurana@gmail.com or tweet me @pratDoesTech
-- ⚡ Fun fact : I own a podcast called "Just Baatein".
-You've made it this far, might as well check my podcast out and perhaps give me a follow!
-Click here :  https://linktr.ee/justbaatein 😄
+- ⚡ Fun fact : I own a youtube channel called "Cricket By JB".
+You've made it this far, might as well check my channel out and perhaps give me a follow!
+Click here :  https://www.youtube.com/@cricketbyjustbaatein 😄
 - I also write articles on ML, DL, MLOps and the Crypto space at https://praatibhsurana.medium.com/
 - 😄 Pronouns : He/Him